Multiple citizenship: Taxation

-Under Spanish tax law, Spanish nationals and companies still have tax obligations with Spain if they move to a country that is in the list of tax havens and cannot justify a strong reason, beside tax evasion.
+Under Spanish tax law, Spanish nationals and companies still have tax obligations with Spain if they move to a country that is in the list of tax havens and cannot justify a strong reason, besides tax evasion.
 They are required to be residents of that country for a minimum of 5 years; after which they are free from any tax obligations.

-U.S. persons living outside the United States are still subject to tax on their worldwide income, although U.S. tax law provides measures to reduce or eliminate double taxation issues for some, namely exemption of earned income (up to an inflation-adjusted threshold which, as of 2020, is below $110,000), exemption of basic foreign housing, as well as foreign tax credits.
+U.S. persons living outside the United States are still subject to tax on their worldwide income, although U.S. tax law provides measures to reduce or eliminate double taxation issues for some, namely exemption of earned income (up to an inflation-adjusted threshold which, as of 2023, is $120,000), exemption of basic foreign housing, as well as foreign tax credits.
 It has been reported that some US citizens have relinquished US citizenship in order to avoid possible taxes, the expense and complexity of compliance, or because they have been deemed unacceptable to financial institutions in the wake of FATCA.

-A person with multiple citizenship may have a tax liability to his country of residence and also to one or more of his countries of citizenship; or worse, if unaware that one of his citizenships created a tax liability, that country may consider the person to be a tax evader.
+A person with multiple citizenship may have a tax liability to their country of residence and also to one or more of their countries of citizenship; or worse, if unaware that one of their citizenships created a tax liability, that country may consider the person to be a tax evader.
 Many countries and territories have signed tax treaties or agreements for avoiding double taxation.